XelophCode/time_robot_platformer_kanban/General To-Do List.md

 ## Need To Do

 - [ ] add pc interact
+- [ ] improve dive action

+## In Progress

 - [ ] implement some basic level geometry for testing
 - [ ] add time mechanics
-- [ ] improve dive action
+- [ ] add debug tools

-## In Progress

 ## Completed